 The consolidated financial statements include the accounts of Microvision, Inc. ("Microvision"); a Delaware corporation, and its subsidiary Lumera Corporation ("Lumera"), a Washington corporation, (collectively the "Company").
-As of March 31, 2004, Microvision owned 76% of the common stock, 11% of the Series A and 27% of the Series B convertible preferred stock.
-As of December 31, 2003, Microvision owned 76% of the common stock, 11% of the Series A and 32% of the Series B convertible preferred stock.
-The balance of Lumera's outstanding capital stock is owned by its directors, Microvision employees, the University of Washington and other investors unaffiliated with the Company.
+As of June 30, 2004 and December 31, 2003 Microvision owned 76% of the common stock, 11% of the Series A and 27% of the Series B convertible preferred stock and 76% of the common stock, 11% of the Series A and 32% of the Series B convertible preferred stock, respectively.
+At June 30, 2004 balance of Lumera's outstanding capital stock was owned by its directors, Microvision employees, the University of Washington and other investors unaffiliated with the Company.
 Lumera's losses were first allocated to its common shareholders until such losses exceeded its common equity and then to its preferred shareholders pro rata in accordance with their respective liquidation values.
 All material intercompany accounts and transactions have been eliminated in consolidation.